ShenMian/sokoban-rs/docs/customizing.md

 ## Keymap

-User can configure keymap by editing `keymap.toml` in the same directory.
+The user can configure keymap by editing `keymap.toml` in the same directory.
 If the file does not exist, a default keymap configuration file will be automatically generated when the program is run.